Python

 Conda environments

-Alternatively you can use Conda to create environments:
+Alternatively you can use mamba to create Conda environments:

 source activate myenv